sapcc/maria-back-me-up/README.md

       password: # user password
       full_dump_tool: # dump tool used to restore the full dump
       databases: # if specified, only the listed databases are replicated
+      parse_schema: # if true, the schema is parsed from the SQL Statement of a QueryEvent
   disk:
+    - name: # name of the storage
-    - base_path: # root folder for the backups
+      base_path: # root folder for the backups
       retention: # backup retention in number of full backups
+verification:
+  interval_in_minutes: # how often are the backups verified
 ```